Amid Alibaba fever, reasons for caution in IPO market

 Roughly one-third of the 188 stocks that debuted this year are selling below their IPO price.
 New stocks have risen an average of 19 percent over the first three months of trading, compared with 36 percent in 2013, and 23 percent in 2012, according to research firm Dealogic in New York.

-MediWound Ltd (MDWD.O), a biopharmaceutical company, serves as a cautionary tale.
+MediWound Ltd, a biopharmaceutical company, serves as a cautionary tale.
 Its shares down 60 percent from the first closing price.

-In perhaps the year's biggest flop, shares of King Digital Entertainment Plc KING.K, the maker of mobile game "Candy Crush Saga," have tumbled more than 29 percent since going public in March.
+In perhaps the year's biggest flop, shares of King Digital Entertainment Plc, the maker of mobile game "Candy Crush Saga," have tumbled more than 29 percent since going public in March.

 "Remember how a few years ago, everyone had Angry Birds?
 That seems so 1998 now.
 These things run on a life cycle, and you need new things in the content pipeline all the time,” said Jim O'Donnell, chief investment officer at San Francisco-based Forward, which has $5 billion in assets under management.

-Some of the IPOs from late last year, including casual dining chain Potbelly Corp (PBPB.O), have also sunk.
+Some of the IPOs from late last year, including casual dining chain Potbelly Corp, have also sunk.
 Potbelly is down 60 percent from its first-day close.

 Given the underwhelming performance of several high-profile IPOs in recent months, some analysts worry investor appetite for risk is reaching unsustainable levels.